 Usually when I go to Café Vinyl, I check out their muffin range ($4 for a whole muffin) and think how cute the bite sized muffin samples ($1) are…

 There were white choc and raspberry muffins, spinach & feta muffins, banana bread amongst other treats.

 After ordering my latte, a flat white and a couple of the bite sized spinach and feta savory muffins, I sat by the stools and discretely took photos whilst observing my surroundings.
-I noticed that only the regular customers had their orders called out by their name, every other time was by the coffee order which seemed to work but I know there’s been times when I’ve been day dreaming (or still asleep) and my coffee order is called a few times before I realise it’s mine.
+I noticed that only the regular customers had their orders called out by their name, every other time was by the coffee order which seemed to work.
+But I know there’s been times when I’ve been day dreaming (or still asleep) and my coffee order is called out a few times before I realise it’s mine.